mattmassicotte/MainOffender/README.md

 # MainOffender
 A tiny package with utilities to help with Swift Concurrency

-You can also just copy-paste the stuff you need into your project if you aren't into taking on the dependnecy.
+You can also just copy-paste the stuff you need into your project if you aren't into taking on the dependency.
 I won't be offended (ha!).

 Features:
 - `MainActor.runUnsafely` for `MainActor.assumeIsolated` with lower OS version requirements.
+- `DispatchQueue.mainActor` for a `DispatchQueue` proxy that is `@MainActor`-compatible
+- `OperationQueue.mainActor` for an `OperationQueue` proxy that is `@MainActor` compatible
 - `UnsafeBlockOperation` for `BlockOperation` without `Sendable` checking
 - Additions to `OperationQueue` to submit blocks directly without `Sendable` checking
 - `addUnsafeObserver(forName:object:queue:using:)` for `NotificationCenter`